cityofaustin/open-data-consults/README.md

 This repo is for keeping track of the ["more" stuff](https://github.com/cityofaustin/open-data-consults/issues).

-We've also created a new experimental view with items from all of our open data project repos!
+We created an experimental view with items from all of our open data project repos... sort of old now, but still a cool proof of concept:
 ### [Open data waffle board at CTM Web Services](https://waffle.io/cityofaustin/open-data-consults)